Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 However, with **Nuitka**, this executes your program again and puts these arguments in ``sys.argv`` where you maybe ignore them, and then you fork yourself again to launch the helper daemons.
-This can lead to unintentional forking, potentially resulting in a **fork bomb** scenario where multiple processes spawn recursively, causing system freeze.
+That leads to unintentionally repeated forking, potentially resulting in a scenario called **fork bomb**, where multiple processes spawn recursively, causing system freeze.

 For example, running a program compiled with **Nuitka** may trigger the following error: